WestCOL

-Luis Fernando Villa Álvarez (/es/; born February 2, 2001), better known by his online alias Westcol, is a Colombian online streamer, and YouTuber.
+Luis Fernando Villa Álvarez (born February 2, 2001), better known by his online alias WestCOL is a Colombian online streamer and executive producer.
 He became the most followed streamer on Kick in 2024, having risen to fame through his gaming content.
-His career has also been marred by several controversies, which have garnered media and legal attention.
+His career has been marred by controversies which have garnered media and legal attention.

 Career

 Villa began his career as a content creator in 2015, uploading videos to YouTube.
-In 2018, he transitioned to Twitch, where he gained recognition streaming games such as "Minecraft" and engaging in "Just Chatting" sessions.
+In 2018, he transitioned to Twitch, where he gained recognition for streaming games such as "Minecraft" and for "Just Chatting" sessions.
 By 2023, Villa shifted his primary platform to Kick following Twitch's gambling policy changes.
+Villa lived in Lake Nona, Florida from 2017 - 2019.

 Content focus

-Villa's streams are known for featuring content such as Minecraft, live audience interactions, and real-life events, including his boxing event.
-He also took part in the Américas Kings League with his club, West Santos FC, alongside Arcángel.
+Villa's streams feature content including Minecraft, live audience interactions, and real-life events including his boxing.
+He took part in the Américas Kings League with his club, West Santos FC, alongside Arcángel.

-In October 2025, reports suggested that Villa had received an "irrejectable offer" to join the emerging Baller League project, leading to his departure from the Kings League; however, as of October 2025, this move has not been officially confirmed by either party.
+In October 2025, Villa received an "irrejectable offer" to join the emerging Baller League project, leading to his departure from the Kings League.
+In December 2025 it was confirmed he would join Baller League USA.

-He is also known for his casino streams and collaborations with prominent creators like Adin Ross and Sergio Agüero.
-His charismatic yet controversial approach has attracted a diverse fan base.
-Villa has collaborated with numerous notable creators in the streaming and entertainment industries.
-Among his most prominent collaborations is a joint stream with IShowSpeed, a widely popular creator known for his energetic and comedic content.
-Additionally, Álvarez has a close friendship with Colombian reggaeton artist Blessd, frequently sharing moments with him both online and offline, further blending the worlds of music and streaming.
+He is also known for his casino streams and collaborations with creators including Adin Ross and Sergio Agüero.
+Among his collaborations is a joint stream with IShowSpeed, a creator known for energetic and comedic content. Álvarez has a close friendship with Colombian reggaeton artist Blessd, frequently sharing moments with him both online and offline.